 1.03 Corporate Seal

-The Corporation may have a corporate seal in the form approved from time to time by the board.
+ORIGINAL The Corporation may have a corporate seal in the form approved from time to time by the board.
 If a corporate seal is approved by the board, the secretary of the Corporation shall be the custodian of the corporate seal.

 RECOMMENDED

-The corporation may have a corporate seal but need not have a corporate seal in the form approved from time to time by the board.
+The corporation may have a corporate seal, but need not have a corporate seal, in the form approved from time to time by the board.
 If the corporate seal is approved by the board, the secretary of the Corporation shall be the custodian of the corporate seal.

 1.04 Execution of Documents